OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/gentle-introduction.md

 ### Reimbursements and penalities

-As mentioned above in Step 5, once all of a validator’s assertions are confirmed, a validator can withdraw their full assertion bond.
-Other costs, including the mini-bonds from both the malicious actor and honest party, will continue to be held in the Gnosis Safe multi-sig wallet controlled by the Arbitrum Foundation.
+As mentioned above in Step 5, once all of a validator’s assertions are confirmed, a validator can withdraw their full assertion bond and have their challenge bonds refunded automatically.
+Funds from a malicious party will be confiscated and sent to the ArbitrumDAO treasury.

 The ArbitrumDAO has full discretion over:

-- How to reimburse the mini-bond and gas costs to honest parties, and
+- How to reimburse the challenge bond and gas costs to honest parties, and
 - What to do with the funds confiscated from a malicious actor (including, but not limited to, rewarding the honest parties with a portion of the confiscated funds, burning the confiscated funds in its entirety, or sending the confiscated funds to the DAO treasury).

 Note that honest parties are not automatically rewarded with the funds confiscated from malicious actors to avoid creating a situation where honest parties wastefully compete to be the first one to make each honest move in the interactive fraud proof game.
 Additionally, BOLD resolves disputes by determining which top-level assertion is correct, without necessarily being able to classify every move as “honest” or “malicious” as part of the interactive fraud proof game without off-chain knowledge.
-These two factors are the reason why the ArbitrumDAO has the final authority on what to do with the funds that are held in Gnosis Safe multi-sig wallet.

 ## What can I do with BOLD today?